jatannoury/Fortunus-Vision/README.md

 <img id="tech-stack" src="./readme/title4.svg"/>

-Here's a brief high-level overview of the tech stack the Well app uses:
+Here's a brief high-level overview of the tech stack the FortunusVision app uses:

 - This project uses the [React Native development framework](https://reactnative.dev/) for the development of the core content of the application (user and expert screens).
 React Native is a JavaScript framework for writing real, natively rendering mobile applications for iOS and Android.
 It’s based on React, Facebook’s JavaScript library for building user interfaces, but instead of targeting the browser, it targets mobile platforms

-- Moreover this project uses the [ReactJs](https://reactjs.org/) for the development of the admin content of the application.
+- Moreover this project uses [ReactJs](https://reactjs.org/) for the development of the admin content of the application.
 React is a library for building composable user interfaces.
 It encourages the creation of reusable UI components, which present data that changes over time.

-- To serve the data, this project uses [NodeJs development framework](https://nodejs.org/en/) as Backend.
-NodeJs is an open source development platform for executing JavaScript code server-side.
+- To serve the data, this project uses [Node.js development framework](https://nodejs.org/en/) as Backend.
+Node.js is an open source development platform for executing JavaScript code server-side.
 Node is useful for developing applications that require a persistent connection from the browser to the server and is often used for real-time applications such as chat, news feeds and web push notifications.

 - For persistent storage (database), the app uses the [MongoDB Atlas](https://www.mongodb.com/) package which allows the app to create a custom storage schema and save it to a cloud database.
 MongoDB Atlas is a fully-managed cloud database that handles all the complexity of deploying, managing, and healing your deployments on the cloud service provider of your choice (AWS , Azure, and GCP).
 MongoDB Atlas is the best way to deploy, run, and scale MongoDB in the cloud.